 Crime scene cleaning is not ideal for the lazy and faint-hearted individuals.
 This is a job that requires extensive stamina to succeed.
 Cleaning a crime scene can be tedious, time-consuming and mentally challenging for any technician.
 You should have the energy to tackle stubborn and infectious biological or biohazard fluids on walls, car furniture, carpets, floors, ceilings, and basements among other surfaces without complaining.
 Be prepared to wear your personal protective equipment at all times.

 Attentiveness is vital in this industry.
 A single error or misjudgment can have catastrophic repercussions for both technicians and crime scene victims.
-A competent crime scene cleaner pays special attention to all details.
+A competent professional pays special attention to all details.
 Carelessness can result in several health complications, injuries or even death.

 Even though crime scene cleaners don’t get enough acknowledgment and recognition in comparison with other professionals, they play a vital role in our society.